Photophosphorylation

+The scientist Charles Barnes first used the word 'photosynthesis' in 1893.
+This word is taken from two Greek words, photos, which means light, and synthesis, which in chemistry means making a substance by combining simpler substances.
+So, in the presence of light, synthesis of food is called 'photosynthesis'.

 ATP and reactions

 Both the structure of ATP synthase and its underlying gene are remarkably similar in all known forms of life.
 ATP synthase is powered by a transmembrane electrochemical potential gradient, usually in the form of a proton gradient.
 In all living organisms, a series of redox reactions is used to produce a transmembrane electrochemical potential gradient, or a so-called proton motive force (pmf).

 Redox reactions are chemical reactions in which electrons are transferred from a donor molecule to an acceptor molecule.
 The underlying force driving these reactions is the Gibbs free energy of the reactants relative to the products.
-If donor and acceptor (the reactants) are of higher free energy energy than the reaction products, the electron transfer may occur spontaneously.
+If donor and acceptor (the reactants) are of higher free energy than the reaction products, the electron transfer may occur spontaneously.
 The Gibbs free energy is the energy available ("free") to do work.
 Any reaction that decreases the overall Gibbs free energy of a system will proceed spontaneously (given that the system is isobaric and also at constant temperature), although the reaction may proceed slowly if it is kinetically inhibited.

 The fact that a reaction is thermodynamically possible does not mean that it will actually occur.
 A mixture of hydrogen gas and oxygen gas does not spontaneously ignite.
 It is necessary either to supply an activation energy or to lower the intrinsic activation energy of the system, in order to make most biochemical reactions proceed at a useful rate.
 Living systems use complex macromolecular structures to lower the activation energies of biochemical reactions.

 It is possible to couple a thermodynamically favorable reaction (a transition from a high-energy state to a lower-energy state) to a thermodynamically unfavorable reaction (such as a separation of charges, or the creation of an osmotic gradient), in such a way that the overall free energy of the system decreases (making it thermodynamically possible), while useful work is done at the same time.
 The principle that biological macromolecules catalyze a thermodynamically unfavorable reaction if and only if a thermodynamically favorable reaction occurs simultaneously, underlies all known forms of life.

 The transfer of electrons from a donor molecule to an acceptor molecule can be spatially separated into a series of intermediate redox reactions.
 This is an electron transport chain (ETC).
 Electron transport chains often produce energy in the form of a transmembrane electrochemical potential gradient.
 The gradient can be used to transport molecules across membranes.
 Its energy can be used to produce ATP or to do useful work, for instance mechanical work of a rotating bacterial flagella.